K-Jaswanth-Kumar/MHub/README.md

-# Magnet Marketing Hub
+# MHub

 ## Introduction

-The **Magnet Marketing Hub** is a multi-tier platform for influencers and clients to streamline promotional campaigns and gain actionable insights.
+The **MHub** is a multi-tier platform for influencers and clients to streamline promotional campaigns and gain actionable insights.
 By leveraging cutting-edge technology, it provides real-time engagement data, seamless communication tools, and an analytics dashboard.

 ## 🌐 Live Demo